MediaCrush/MediaCrush/docs/api.md

 Note: "eas" stands for "encrypted account storage".

+The userhash is obtained by computing `sha256(username + password)`.
+The token is generated randomly by the client.

 ### PUT /api/eas/&lt;userhash&gt;

 This method is used for account creation and account updates.